-August is just a few days aways and you know what that means … The legendary, “Nothing Compares” Iowa State Fair!
-If you live in Iowa, families plan their vacations, jobs, and lives around this 11-day event.
-From August 11th – August 21st, children and families will be taking the day to explore the Iowa State Fair, probably not only once, but several times!
-It can become overwhelming and expensive, but don’t worry, I am here to help guide you through what you should think about before attending the fair!
+August is just a few days away and that means the legendary, “Nothing Compares” Iowa State Fair will be in full swing.
+Families plan their vacations, jobs, and lives around this 11-day event.
+From August 10 – August 20, children and families will be taking the day to explore the Iowa State Fair, probably not only once, but several times.
+It can become overwhelming and expensive, but don’t worry!
+I am here to help guide you through what you should think about before attending the fair.

-Let’s start with THINGS TO DO!
-There are lots of things to do, but here is a list of specific things that you may want to check out with the kiddos.
+There are a lot of things to do, but here is a list of specific activities you may want to check out with the kids.

-- The Iowa State Parade – Every year, it is the Wednesday evening before the gates open for the fair.
-This year it is Wednesday, August 10th and will begin at 6:15 pm in downtown Des Moines.
-200 floats, animals, vehicles and more!
+The Wednesday evening before the gates open for the fair is the Iowa State Parade.
+This year it is Wednesday, August 9 and will begin at 6:15 p.m. in downtown Des Moines.
+You can see 200 floats, animals, vehicles and more.
 Parade entrants will then travel west on Grand Avenue to 13th Street.

-- Livestock – One of my favorite things to see at the fair!
-With all the kids touching the livestock PLEASE make sure they wash their hands!
+One of my favorite things to see at the fair.
+With all the kids touching the livestock.
+Please, make sure they wash their hands.

 - Paul R. Knapp Animal Learning Center